firecrest-lang/firecrest/README.md

 ***As Powerful as Go, as Slick as Wren***

-## What ❓
+## What ❔

-⚙️ A domain specific language that resembles the Wren programming language for the Go programming language.
+⚙️ An interpreted implementation of the Wren programming language using the Go programming language.

-⚙️ Small, fast, classed-based, concurrent, and production ready.
+⚙️ Small, fast, classed-based, and concurrent.

-⚙️ "Think Smalltalk in a Lua-sized package with a dash of Erlang and wrapped up in a familiar, modern syntax."

-⚙️ Meant to be an easy language to learn and master for anyone wanting to get into programming, with access to the underlying Go ecosystem when needed!
+⚙️ Access to the underlying power of the Go ecosystem and standard library!